RafaGago/mini-async-log/README.md

 ## Using the library ##

 Currently you need to compile "frontend_def.hpp" in your project or to a shared library/DLL.
-You can then include "tiny.hpp", see the example folder.
+You can then include "ufo_log.hpp", see the example folder.

 > Written with [StackEdit](https://stackedit.io/).